th3hamburgler/ember-ux-sauce/tests/dummy/app/templates/docs/lists/items.md

 {{/docs-demo}}

-<h2>Styles Usage</h2>
+\## Styles Usage

-<p>You can customise the look of your list items by passing the style attribute to the list-item component, this will override any style passed to the parent list.</p>
+You can customise the look of your list items by passing the style attribute to the list-item component, this will override any style passed to the parent list.

 {{#docs-demo as |demo|}}